gjadi-mej/Test-rst-rendering/framework/platform/README.rst

      svn checkout https://github.com/MicroEJ/PlatformQualificationTools/trunk/framework/platform/content [path_to_platform_configuration_directory]

-- The ``scripts`` directory contains ready to use console scripts and templates to invoke the build and the run of a MicroEJ Firmware using a third party C toolchain or IDE (IAR Embedded Workbench, Keil MDK-ARM, Espressif ESP-IDF toolchain, ...)
+- The ``scripts`` directory contains ready to use console scripts templates to invoke the build and the run of a MicroEJ Firmware using a third party C toolchain or IDE (IAR Embedded Workbench, Keil MDK-ARM, Espressif ESP-IDF toolchain, ...)

 Please refer to `MicroEJ Platform creation documentation <https://docs.microej.com/en/latest/PlatformDeveloperGuide/createNewPlatform.html>`_ for usage and options.